NowCast (air quality index): Calculation of the PM NowCast

-After the day is over and all of the hourly data is available, the AQI for the day is calculated from the 24-hr average; 71/24 µg/m3= 3.0 µg/m3, an AQI of 12 (Color Code Green, Air Quality: Good).
+After the day is over and all of the hourly data is available, the AQI for the day is calculated from the 24-hr average; 144/24 μg/m3= 6.0 μg/m3, an AQI of 33 (Color Code Green, Air Quality: Good).
 EPA has developed a calculator to compute the PM NowCast, AQI, and AQI category and color from the most recent 12 hours of monitoring data.